-A little history (Yes, there will be exceptions to what is
+A little history first (Yes, there will be exceptions to

-detailed below, but we are talking of the general pattern of what happened over
+what is detailed here, but we are talking of the general pattern of what

-In the beginning IT did not exist and therefore was not
+In the beginning the IT department did not exist and

-represented in Enterprises at all, but eventually IT came into being and
+therefore was not represented in Enterprises at all, but eventually IT came

-Enterprises started to see the value in using it.
+into being and Enterprises started to see the value in using it without

 Over time, as IT grew, it logically got to a point where the